theptrk/andrew_ng_machine_learning/README.md

 ### Get the minimum value and index of a matrix
 Here we:
-1. get the column with minimum, derive the row index,
+- 1. get the column with minimum, derive the row index
-2. get the row with minimum, derive the column index
+- 2. get the row with minimum, derive the column index
 ```Octave
 A=[10 20 30; 3 2 1; 11 22 33]